This post was updated on October 7th, 2019

 Some of the most common culprits that catch people out include breakfast cereals (even the “healthy” ones), jams, sauces, and low fat food products.

-Following similar lines of thinking for avoiding sugar and coming in at number two on my list of foods to avoid with PCOS, is carbohydrate foods – the other major source of glucose in our diet.
+Following similar lines of thinking for avoiding sugar, refined carbohydrate foods make number two on my list of foods to avoid with PCOS.
+This is because they’re the other major source of glucose in our diet.

 Carbohydrates by definition are made up of long chains of glucose stuck together into larger molecules.
 The problem with many of the most common carbohydrate foods is that they quickly breakdown in our bodies causing our blood glucose levels to spike.
 In other words… they have a high glycemic index.